momandine/momandine.github.io/about.md

 My name is Amandine.

-I work on databases at Dropbox.
-Previously, I worked on developer tooling and delivery for desktop, and on the desktop client itself.
-I'm a software engineer with a strong interest in reliability and automation.
+I work on reliability at Dropbox.
+Previously, I was a software engineer on databases, developer tooling and delivery for desktop, and on the desktop client itself.

 I studied physics, statistics, and a lot of other topics at Swarthmore College.
 [Recurse Center](www.recurse.com) was really key to my transition into tech.

 I'm interested in the rules by which complex systems run and their emergent properties.
 This applies to both computers and people.

-In my spare time, I try to spend a lot of time outside exercizing and inside crafting.
+In my spare time, I try to spend a lot of time outside exercising and inside crafting.